Bipolar disorder - Living with

 These provide the main part of local specialist mental health services.
 They offer assessment, treatment.

 These allow you to be treated at home, instead of in a hospital, for an acute episode.
 These are specialist mental health teams.
 They deal with crises that occur outside normal office hours.

 Acute day hospital

 These are an alternative to inpatient care in a hospital.
 You can visit every day or as often as you need.

 Assertive outreach teams

 These teams offer intensive treatment and rehabilitation in the community.
-The teams assign a keyworker to individual people to meet the needs of individuals living with severe and enduring mental health challenges.
+The teams assign a keyworker to meet the needs of individuals living with severe and constant mental health challenges.
 They can provide help in a crisis situation and are good at supporting individuals to prevent crises from developing.

-Keyworkers (mental health nurses, support workers or social care workers) often visit people at home and liaise with other services, such as your GP or social services.
+Keyworkers (mental health nurses, support workers or social care workers) often visit people at home.
+They also liaise with other services, such as your GP or social services.
 They can also help with practical problems.
 For example:

 - helping to find housing and work

 - support with household tasks and daily activities